osrf-migration/cloudsim-wiki/Developing_widgets.md

 There are two ways to run the servers:

-* `gulp serve`: Good for debugging, but slow to load.
-See BrowserSync below.
+* `npm run dev`: Good for debugging, but slow to load.

-* `gulp serve:dist`: Good for production, all the code is optimized in a process called "vulcanize".
+* `npm start`: Good for production, all the code is optimized in a process called "vulcanize".

 ## **Tip 3**: BrowserSync

-By default, BrowserSync is at work while the server is up.
-Whenever you make a change to the source code, the browser will refresh and you can see the results immediately.

-Another BrowserSync feature is that whatever you do in one browser will be reflected on all other open browsers running the app.
-This might make it difficult to test two different users at the same time, and can cause some actions to be performed twice if you accidentaly forgot another browser open.

-You can configure BrowserSync at [http://localhost:3001/](http://localhost:3001/).
+**The latest version of cloudsim-widgets doesn't support browser sync anymore**

 ## **Tip 4**: Modifying a `cs-` component